bonaparte/bonaparte/getting_started/index.md

 # Getting Started

-The easiest way to get your hands dirty is to start with one of the three starter kits:
+The easiest way to get your hands dirty is to start with one of the starter kits:

 * [Starter Vanilla](http://github.com/bonaparte/starter-vanilla)<br>*Creates a basic page using Bonaparte components without any framework.*
 * [Starter React](http://github.com/bonaparte/starter-react)<br>*Creates a basic page using Bonaparte components and the React framework.*
-* [Starter Angular](http://github.com/bonaparte/starter-angular)<br>*Creates a basic page using Bonaparte components and the Angular framework.*

 Each starter includes all Bonaparte components and the Napoleon theme ([Napoleon Build](http://github.com/bonaparte/build-napoleon)).